grafana/alloy/docs/sources/tasks/migrate/from-flow.md

 When deploying {{< param "PRODUCT_NAME" >}}, be aware of the following settings:

-- {{< param "PRODUCT_NAME" >}} should be deployed with identical topology as Grafana Agent Flow.
+- {{< param "PRODUCT_NAME" >}} should be deployed with topology that's the same as Grafana Agent Flow.
   The CPU, and storage limits should match.
 - Custom command-line flags configured in Grafana Agent Flow should be reflected in your {{< param "PRODUCT_NAME" >}} installation.
 - {{< param "PRODUCT_NAME" >}} may need to be deployed with the `--stability.level` flag in [run] to enable non-stable components:
     - Set `--stability.level` to `experimental` if you are using the following component: